 “Harry the Dirty Dog” Betty White reads the classic children’s book Harry the Dirty Dog, written by Gene Zion and illustrated by Margaret Bloy Graham.

-NEW!
 Momma Duck Watch: mother-to-be “mAGEy the Duck” has taken up residence in the planter on the porch of the AGE Thrive Social & Wellness Center in Williamson County, where she has laid 16 eggs; Activity Associate Shelley hosts theis series of videos as we count down to having baby ducklings:

 – “Meet mAGEy the Duck“